xsherryhe/progressive-mobile-menu/README.md

+# Progressive Mobile Menu

+## Introduction

 This repository holds a custom npm package for creating a menu bar that progressively reveals menu items.
-This type of menu is suitable for a mobile layout;
+This type of menu is suitable for a mobile layout.

+## Instructions

 To install this package:
 `npm install @xsherryhe/progressive-mobile-menu`